-You can control the temperature of the grill using either dial or digital control boards.
+You can control the grill’s temperature using a dial or digital control board.

 Many pellet grills also have a connected meat probe that allows you to monitor the meat’s internal temperature.

-Now that we’ve covered the basics, let’s take a look at some of the most frequently asked questions about pellet grills.
+Now that we’ve covered the basics let’s look at some of the most frequently asked questions about pellet grills.

 What Kind of Pellet Grill Should I Buy?

 There are a lot of pellet grills to choose from.
-Some of the most popular brands include Louisiana Grills, Yoder Smokers, FireCraft, MAK Grills, Rec Tec, and Trager.
+Some popular brands include Louisiana Grills, Yoder Smokers, FireCraft, MAK Grills, Rec Tec, and Trager.